NCEAS/metacat/CONTRIBUTING.md

 isolated code commit before starting other code changes.

 **Javadoc**.
 All Java code should be fully documented with JavaDoc comments.
-Special attention should be paid to documentation of the public API for classes.  documentation should strive to explain both what the code does, but also why it does it in a particular way when appropriate.
+Special attention should be paid to documentation of the public API for classes.
+Documentation should explain both what the code does, but also why it does it in a particular way when appropriate.
 Class and method documentation should be written to provide sufficient context for people that are not intimately familiar with the rest of the code.
 Class-level documentation often is strengthened through explaining the role of the